-In recent years Year Nine students have participated in an Inner City Experience to broaden their understanding of city life.
-Students develop a range of skills to help them navigate the urban environment.
+In recent years, Year 9 students have participated in an inner-city experience to broaden their understanding of city life.
+Completing fun and engaging activities through the streets of Sydney, students develop a range of skills to help them navigate the urban environment.

-Year Ten students participate in a leadership camp.
-This camp expands on earlier experiences and broadens their understanding of the roles and responsibilities of Senior School Leaders through team building activities.
+A leadership camp for Year 10s expands on earlier experiences and broadens their understanding of the roles and responsibilities of senior school leaders through team building activities.